jeroenr/debloy/README.md

 # deb_deploy

 deb_deploy is a capistrano plugin to facilitate the deployment of debian packages (inspired by supply_drop).
-It works by simply SCP your debian packages to your servers and installing them through the package manager
+It works by simply copying (using rsync, or scp) your debian packages to your servers and installing them through the package manager

 ### Installation